velvet-os/velvet-os.github.io/chromebooks/systems/oak/hana-300e-gen2-mtk.md

 ### Notes

-Gyroscope does not work on Debian Trixie due to a bug in `iio-sensor-proxy`.
+- Gyroscope does not work on Debian Trixie due to a bug in `iio-sensor-proxy`.
 You can install the .deb package of the patched version from [here](https://github.com/velvet-os/imagebuilder/issues/329#issuecomment-2986024606), and the gyroscape should work afterward.
+- In XFCE, you'll have to enable the Chromebook keyboard layout for function keys to work.

 # Other